scottclowe/scottclowe.github.io/_posts/2016-03-12-boxcox-feature-gaussianisation.md

 ## The problem which remains

 Whichever of these normalisation techniques is employed, the distribution for the data remains unchanged beyond translation and scaling.
-So if the shape of the distribution is not suitable for either the model we want to construct or the training algorithm we will use, this problem persists.
+So if the shape of the distribution was not suitable for the model we want to construct or the training algorithm we will use, it is still not suitable now.

-If features are approximately uniform or Gaussian, simply rescaling the feature using one of the methods above will be sufficient.
+If the features are all approximately uniform or Gaussian, simply rescaling the feature using one of the methods above will be sufficient for the data to work well with all the algorithms mentioned above.
-But if they are instead very asymmetric or heavy-tailed, this can lead to the feature being under or over-weighted for the majority of samples.
+But if one or more of the features is instead very asymmetric or heavy-tailed, this feature may still be under- or over-weighted across the majority of samples.

-For instance, when a feature is known to be log-normally distributed one should take the logarithm of the feature, discarding the orignal to train on its logarithm in preference.
+For instance, when a feature is known to be log-normally distributed one should take the logarithm of the feature, discarding the orignal and training on its logarithm instead.
-This is already regarded as good practice, and helps performance because otherwise the feature changes can vary greatly in order of magnitude across samples.
+This is already regarded as good practice, and helps performance because otherwise the values obtained from a log-normally distributed feature will vary greatly in order of magnitude across our training samples.

 Let's consider what would happen to a **log-normally distributed** feature after normalising it with each of the techniques mentioned above.